The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: Introduction

-Comparing to model-based DFO methods, theories regarding simplex methods' performance is less developed.
-The Nelder-Mead method has been shown to fail to converge to a stationary point in some examples in \cite{woods1985interactive} and \cite{mckinnon1998convergence}.
-However, by forbidding the expansion operation, it is shown in \cite{lagarias2012convergence} to converge to the minimizer of any twice-continuously differentiable function with positive definite Hessian and bounded level sets.
-A simplex method with fortified descent condition is proposed in \cite{tseng1999fortified} and every cluster point of the sequence of its generated candidate points is proved to be stationary.
-There are several more convergent simplex methods, but most of them are embedded within other algorithmic frameworks.
+Compared with model-based DFO methods, theories regarding the performance of simplicial search methods are less developed.
+The Nelder-Mead method is shown to fail to converge to a stationary point in some examples in \cite{woods1985interactive} and \cite{mckinnon1998convergence}.
+However, by forbidding the expansion operation, it is shown in \cite{lagarias2012convergence} to converge to the minimizer of any two-dimensional twice continuously differentiable function with positive definite Hessian and bounded level sets.
+A method with a fortified descent condition is proposed in \cite{tseng1999fortified} and every cluster point of the sequence of its generated candidate points is proved to be stationary.
+There are several more convergent variants of the simplicial direct search methods, but most of them are embedded within other algorithmic frameworks.
 For a comprehensive review of this subject, please refer to Section~2.1.1 of \cite{larson2019derivative}.

+Our theoretical analysis uses results from the study of the \textit{performance estimation problem} (PEP).
+First proposed in \cite{drori2014performance}, a PEP is a nonlinear programming formulation of the problem of finding an optimization algorithm's worst-case performance over a set of possible objective functions.
+It involves maximizing a performance measure of the given algorithm (the larger the measure, the worse the performance) over all possible objective functions and is an infinite-dimensional problem.
+However, with some algorithms and functions, particularly first-order nonlinear optimization methods and convex functions, the PEP has been shown to have finite-dimensional equivalents that can be solved numerically \cite{taylor2017smooth,taylor2017exact}, thus providing a computer-aided analysis tool for estimating an algorithm's worst-case performance.
+For the function class $C_\nu^{1,1}(\R^n)$, the following proposition is the key to find the finite-dimensional equivalents of PEP and will be used in our analysis.